jduanen/cnc_pendant/README.md

   * reports current axis and incr knob settings
     - axis: 0x06="off"
     - incr: 0x0e=0.001/2%, 0x0d=0.02/5% ...

-* N.B.
-  - always have to click motion mode button after power-on of pendant
-    * i.e., either "Continuous" or "Step"
+- always have to click motion mode button after power-on of pendant (i.e., either "Continuous" or "Step")
 - need to interogate the Controller to get the current values for the Coordinate
-* the -4 pendant only has four values (0x11-0x14), other two values for the -6
+- the -4 pendant only has four values (0x11-0x14), other two values for the -6
-* this application should interpret the final three positions of the incr knob as: 10, 50, 100?
+- this application should interpret the final three positions of the incr knob as: 10, 50, 100?